 Here’s what you need to know before a tour:

-Owing to its immense popularity around the world, you can almost always expect long waiting lines at the ticket counters and entrance at the Santiago Bernabeu Stadium.
-The best way to avoid the crowds and get direct entry is by booking timed entry tickets that allow you to get direct access to the site.
+As you'd imagine, Santiago Bernabeu Stadium is an immensely popularity venue.
+The best way to avoid crowds and get direct entry is by booking timed entry tickets that allow you to get direct access to the venue for the selected time.

 With regular tickets, you have to specifically select your preferred time slot to visit the Santiago Bernabeu Stadium.
 However, enjoy the flexibility of visiting as per your convenience and timing with anytime-entry tours.
 During operational hours, simply display your ticket and walk in, without booking a slot beforehand.